 In Cocteau’s Orphée there is a scene early on when the Princess of Death takes Orphée and the dead body of Cégeste by limo, across the tracks, into the Underworld.
 The Princess revives his body as a confused Orphée looks on.
 The Princess takes Orphée into a room and turns on the radio.
 The famous flute solo from Gluck’s opera Orfeo plays out.
 Orphée demands that she shut off the radio.
 It hits a nerve.
 He cannot listen to it.
 How strange; how interesting!

 “Sleeping or dreaming, the dreamer must accept his dreams,” says the Princess of Death.
 Orphée once again demands that it be shut off.
 “And I demand,” says the Princess, “that you do not touch that radio!”
 Death wins the argument.
+She wants him to sit with his discomfort.

-The radio had been spewing out bons mots all along: “Le silence va plus vite à reculon” (Silence goes faster backwards) without any such demands from Orphée.
+The radio had been spewing out bons mots all along: “Le silence va plus vite à reculon” (Silence goes faster backwards) without any such unnerved reactions from Orphée.
 Gluck’s flute solo hits him differently.
 It confuses him, it hits him in a place that he cannot bear.
 20th c.
 Orfeus is breaking from his legendary past; he doesn’t see his ticket out of hell by way of music.
 He is no longer the Orpheus in Corot’s masterpiece or Gluck’s opera.
 He is asleep under the Princess’ spell, the Princess of Death.

-There is happy ending in Cocteau’s trilogy, I hope that we will find its parallel: the Princess of Death decides to die herself in order for Orphée to become an immortal poet.
+There is happy ending in Cocteau’s trilogy, I hope that we will find its parallel: the Princess of Death decides to herself in order for Orphée to become an immortal poet.
 She had fallen in love Orphée and this was her sacrifice.
 She is sent into the ruins of the Underworld; Orphée and Eurydice return to life as it had been without any memory of their otherworldly saga.

 There is a consciousness movement happening.
 As mentioned before, the noetic sciences have caught the attention of many, as we have seen a growing interest in Orientalism (much as in the Romantic era), paganism, meditation, ‘thinking outside the box’, neuro-linguistics, the list goes on; somehow the great music from the Baroque visionaries through the 19th c.
 Romantic visionaries and their benefactors in this time is not included in the equation.